nirdeshkumar02/Flask_Blog_Application/Readme.md

 ## Directory Structure:

+- Flask_Blog/flaskblog
     - static: This directory contains the css files.
     - templates: This directory has the html files helps to render ui.
-- form.py: It works as model definition where we put required fields with required data types and check for validation also.
+    - instance: This directory contains the sql based file to store data.
+    - init.py: Init file is used for initialization the Flask app and SQL DB.
+    - forms.py: Forms file have the class to register and login the user with validation.
+    - models.py: Models file contains the structure of user and post.
+    - routes.py: All the routes related to application is defined here.

-- flaskblog.py: The main file where all routes are define.
+- Flask_Blog/run.py - The main file which run the application.
 ## To Run the Application:

 There are two ways to run the application: